-When we think of Rio, we think of stunning landscapes, beautiful beaches, icons like Christ the Redeemer, Sugarloaf Mountain and of course, bronzed Brazilian boys!
+When we think of Rio De Janeiro, we think of stunning landscapes, beautiful beaches, icons like Christ the Redeemer, Sugarloaf Mountain and of course, bronzed Brazilian boys!

 Rio is the second most populated city in Brazil.
 It’s an incredible place where nature meets the city and the two landscapes intertwine creating an urban jungle.